Jiahui17/Jiahui17.github.io/README.md

 ## Education

-- **2022 - Present Ph.D., ETH Zurich** in the Dept. of Information Technology and Electrical Engineering.
+- **Ph.D., ETH Zurich (2022 - Present)** in the Dept. of Information Technology and Electrical Engineering.
-- **2019 - 2021 M.Sc.with high distinction, Technical University of Munich** in Communications Engineering.
+- **M.Sc.with high distinction, Technical University of Munich (2019 - 2021)** in Communications Engineering.
-- **2016 - 2019 B.Sc., Politecnico di Torino** in Electronic and Communications Engineering.
+- **B.Sc., Politecnico di Torino (2016 - 2019)** in Electronic and Communications Engineering.

 ## Awards